oscos/rb130/study_guides/lesson1_concepts.md

 9  end
 ```

 On line 2 in the example above, we call `yield` with an argument which yields to the block and executes the block code.
 Since `list.first` is the last evaluated expression within the block, the block returns `a`.
-The local variable `block_return_value` in the `block_demo` method implementation is assigned to the block's return value and now references `a`.
+Within the `block_demo` method, the local variable `block_return_value` is assigned to the block's return value and now references `a`.
 We use string interpoloation and include `block_return_value` to output, `"The block's return value is: a"`.

 <hr>

 ### When to use blocks in your own Methods

-Two main cases where blocks can be usefule are
+Two main uses cases for blocks are:

-1. To defer some implementation code to the meothod invocation decision
+1. To defer some implementation code to the method invocation decision.

-2.
+2. Method that need to perform some "before" and "after" actions - sandwich code.